-2.3 Disconnecting the Axles
+2.3 Removing the Axles & Third Member

-IMPORTANT : Collision damage or heavy off-road use of your vehicle in the past may have resulted in some degree of bending in the axle.
+Collision damage or heavy off-road use of your vehicle in the past may have resulted in some degree of bending in the axle.
 Any misalignment of the axle tubes may result in excessive wear and/or failure of your differential and axle shafts.
-ARB strongly recommends that you have your axle assembly inspected for concentricity and straightness before installing your Air Locker .
-Remove the wheels, and brakes according to your vehicle manufacturer's service manual.
-Disconnect the drive shaft from the differential drive flange.
-Remove both axle shafts according to your vehicle manufacturer's service manual.
-NOTE : The axle oil seals are delicate and can be easily damaged.
-Support the weight of the axle shaft when drawing them out of their sockets in the housing.
+ARB strongly recommends that you have your axle assembly inspected for concentricity and straightness before installing your Air Locker.

+- Remove the axles according to your vehicle's service manual. - Disconnect the drive shaft from the flange of the differential. - Remove the third member from the differential housing.
+(Refer to your vehicle's service manual)